Skip to main content

 DIN (Deutsches Institut für Normung)

-A standardised release value that determines how easily the binding releases during a fall, based on skier weight, height, and ability.
+A standardised release value that determines how easily the binding releases during a fall, based on skier weight, height, ability, age and boot sole length.
+A higher number relates to larger forces being required to release the skier during an incident.

 Image of Height adjustment